awslabs/aws-sdk-kotlin/README.md

 API documentation is generated using [Dokka](http://kotlin.github.io/dokka) which is the official documentation tool maintained by JetBrains for documenting Kotlin code.

-Unlike Java, Kotlin uses it's own [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) format.
+Unlike Java, Kotlin uses its own [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) format.

 To generate API reference documentation for the AWS Kotlin SDK: